infernojs/inferno-website/src/docs/api/inferno-test-utils.md

 ### `findRenderedDOMElementWithTag(renderedTree, tagName)`

 Returns a single DOM element with `tagName`.
-If more than one match is found, throws an error.
+If more than one matches are found, throws an error.

 ```js
 const vNodeTree = (